bearfighting/schema-transformation-toolkit/docs/development/typescript-parser-cases.md

 - syntax-level normalization into the same shared shape meaning may succeed with diagnostics when that distinction is important to surface
 - unsupported TypeScript type-system constructs should fail explicitly rather than being widened into misleading schema shapes

+## Boundary Classification

+The current unsupported surface should be read in two buckets:

+- not yet supported but still plausible future parser work: conservative multi-file entry handling, import-aware resolution, selected utility types beyond `Record`, interface heritage, and carefully chosen type-system forms such as `intersection`, `conditional`, or `mapped` types if they prove to fit the shared schema subset cleanly
+- intentionally outside the current project boundary unless shared IR goals change materially: classes as schema entries, value-level module statements, method-like object members, computed property names, and general syntax forms that do not describe portable data-shape semantics directly

+This split exists to keep parser work focused on entry handling, preprocess clarity, and richer single-file support before broader type-system ambition.

 ## Entry Assumption

 The current parser should parse one selected entry declaration at a time.